Nervous Republicans fear they'll pay if government shuts down

 "It will be difficult for us to deflect the blame — whether we deserve it or not," he added.

-And with Democrats showing unexpected strength in recent elections — the latest a Tuesday victory in a Wisconsin state Senate district that Trump had carried easily in 2016 — Republicans know they don't have much margin for error heading into this year's mid-term elections.
+And with Democrats showing unexpected strength in recent elections — the latest a victory Tuesday in a Wisconsin state Senate district that Trump carried easily in 2016 — Republicans know they don't have much margin for error heading into this year's midterm elections.

 On Tuesday, Trump laid out his argument that Democrats "don't really want" to extend protections to DACA recipients and that they would be to blame for a shutdown.